 [Section 4 amended by No. 84 of 2004 s.
 82.]

-5. Interpretation of “security, good order or management”
+5. Term used: security, good order or management

 A reference in this Act to the security, good order or management of a place or vehicle includes, without limiting any other interpretation —